Get

 As one of the oldest domestic breeds, the Egyptian Mau is related to the Siamese and the Abyssinian breeds.
 Egyptian Mau colors and patterns are spectacular.
 Every coat has a uniquely organic collection of spots, and the colors range from silver to bronze.
 No two cats are exactly alike.

-Only silver, bronze, and smoky colors are permitted for showing, according to the breed standard, and are typically the most common coats seen on Egyptian Maus.
+Only silver, bronze, and smoke colors are recognized in the breed standard, and these are also the most common coats seen in Egyptian Maus.
 If you want to adopt an Egyptian Mau, here are the gorgeous coat colors available.

 divider 2 cats